Back to Blog

 Legs at a 90-degree angle.
 Feet flexed.
 Arms up (optional).
 Gaze between your knees.

-Remember to not lift your neck too high up.
-Focus more on lengthening the top of your head away from your tailbone.
+IMPORTANT: Do not lift your neck up high. ➡️ Focus more on lengthening the top of your head away from your tailbone.
 Length, not height.
 Your neck only lifts about 1/4 - 1/2" up from the floor.
 In this photo, my head is a little too high, actually.

 Neck Stretches

-There are LOTS of neck stretches you can do.
+There are a lot of neck stretches you can do.
 This one is easy and very safe.
 Use your hands to pull your hair up and back.
 This brings your neck into alignment.

 You can also do a neck stretch simply by standing against a wall.
 Have the top part of your back (shoulder blades) touching the wall.
-Now try to get the back of your head to touch as well.
-Same idea.
+Now try to get the back of your head (near the top of your neck) to touch as well.
+Remember to use that "neck core" we talked about earlier.

 Neck Strengthening